xvoland/html-validate/README.md

 ## License
 In the beginning, read [Terms of service][validator.nu/tos] validator.nu.

-Assert HTMLValidate is released under the MIT Licence.
+Assert HTMLValidate is released under the BSD License.
 See the bundled `LICENSE` file for details.

 ## Author and Sponsorship
 We'd be glad to see most of you at our page http://dotoca.net Probably you'll find here something more interesting